 One of the signs that you suffer from philophobia is exactly these trust issues you are dealing with.
 You simply think that everyone you meet will hurt you or take advantage of you in one way or another.

 With time, you’ve learned not to rely on anyone.
 You’ve learned that you are the only person you can count on and that not trusting anyone is the only path toward avoiding disappointment and betrayal.

 5. You value your single life too much

 Another sign that you suffer from the fear of falling in love is the fact that you value your single status more than anything.
 Even though this is a great thing because being single beats being in a toxic relationship anytime, you’ve embraced it to the point where you can’t imagine sharing your life with someone else and to the point where you have completely given up on love.

-Even though it is not always the easiest thing in the world, you’ve got used to living alone, without anyone’s help.
-The last thing you want to do is have to compromise with someone or make sacrifices for the sake of your relationship.
-You have your own rhythm and habits you follow and you aren’t ready to change them and have to adapt to someone else.
+Even though it is not always the easiest thing in the world, you’ve gotten used to living alone, without anyone’s help.
+The last thing you want is to have to compromise with someone or make sacrifices for the sake of your relationship.
+You have your own rhythm and habits you follow, and you aren’t ready to change them and have to adapt to someone else.

-For you, single life has become your comfort zone.
-It is something familiar to you, something you are used to and a lifestyle you don’t even think of abandoning any time soon.
+For you, the single life has become your comfort zone.
+It is something familiar to you, something you are used to, and a lifestyle you don’t even think of abandoning any time soon.

 6. You feel caged when in a relationship

 The idea of having to commit to just one person for the rest of your life scares the hell out of you because you simply can’t imagine yourself being tied to just one person for as long as you breathe.
 And not just that—every romantic relationship makes you feel caged and trapped.